Meizhou: History

+From the Qing dynasty (清朝) to the early Republic of China (民國初年), Meizhou was known as Jiaying.
+In the eleventh year of the Yongzheng reign (1733), Meizhou was separated from Chaozhou Prefecture and elevated by the Qing court to a directly governed prefecture, renamed Jiaying Prefecture (嘉應州) —a name expressing auspicious "favorable response."
+Jiaying Prefecture governed five counties: Chengxiang, Xingning, Changle (now Wuhua), Pingyuan, and Zhenping (now Jiaoling), collectively known in history as the "Five Counties of Jiaying" (嘉應五屬).
+The prefectural seat remained in Chengxiang County, corresponding to today's old urban core of Meizhou (the historic Jiaying city).
+To this day, the name "Jiaying" remains widely used in local institutions.

+In the third year of the Republic of China (1914), the prefectural system was abolished, and Jiaying Prefecture was renamed Mei County, the name comes from the Mei River and the Chinese name for the plum blossom (梅 (méi)).
+The region has long enjoyed the elegant reputation of being the "Land of Plum Blossoms" (梅花之鄉).
+The Meizhou area is rich in plum varieties—green plums, white plums, and flowering plums.
+Each spring, the hillsides burst into bloom, offering not only beautiful scenery but also fruit that can be processed into preserved plums.
+Throughout history, Jiaying Prefecture (Meizhou) has maintained a deep cultural connection with the plum blossom.

 After several subsequent shifts of jurisdiction, it became Meizhou City in 1988.
 Meizhou is now a noted historical and cultural city.

 Geography and climate

 Meizhou is located in the northeast of Guangdong Province, bordering Fujian Province in the northeast and Jiangxi Province in the northwest.
 The complex geological structure was formed mainly from granite, spouting rocks, metamorphic rock, shale, sandstone, red rock and limestone.Its administrative area ranges in latitude from 23° 23' to 24° 56' N and in longitude from 115° 18' to 116° 56' E, covering an area of 15836 km2.

 Meizhou has a humid subtropical climate (Köppen Cfa), with short, mild, overcast winters and long, very hot, humid summers.
 The monthly daily average temperature in January is 12.6 °C, and in July is 28.9 °C. From April to June, rainfall is the heaviest and most frequent.
 Though striking typhoons do not affect the area as much as the coast, the mountainous topography means that flooding is a serious concern.
+Record temperatures in the city have raged from -7.3 °C on January 12, 1955 (lowest ever reliably recorded temperature in Guangdong Province) to 39.5 °C in July 25, 1971.